ONSdigital/sdg-indicators/_pages/accessibilitystatement.md

 ## Reporting accessibility problems with this website

-Please contact us at: <sustainabledevelopment@ons.gov.uk> if you find any other problems on the site or you think the site does not meet accessibility requirements.
+Please contact us at <sustainabledevelopment@ons.gov.uk> if you find any other problems on the site or you think the site does not meet accessibility requirements.